opencloudcode/ASPNETCoreAngular/README.md

+# ASPNETCore Angular

-# ASPNETCore Angular (Some call it 2, others call it for 4)
+The latest version of Angular (Some call it 2, others call it for 4).
+** ASP.NET Core and C# for cross-platform server-side code ** Angular
+** TypeScript
+** Webpack for building and bundling client-side resources ** Bootstrap